NGWPC/ngencerf-server/README.md

 ```

-1. LOCAL - ngen and ngen-cal, as well as ngen-fcst and ngen-forcing, must be installed on your local machine, for example, in `~/noaa-owp/ngen` and `~/noaa-owp/ngen-cal`
+1. LOCAL - ngen and cal-mgr, as well as ngen-fcst and ngen-forcing, must be installed on your local machine, for example, in `~/noaa-owp/ngen` and `~/noaa-owp/cal-mgr`
 Create a symbolic link to match the specifying in settings.py.
 All the repos should be installed in the same directory.
 It can be anything, but a symbolic link needs to be created to match the location in the Docker containers,
 which is `/ngen-app`.